bseverns/seedBox/docs/ci_desktop_builds.md

   remains 11.0 so both Intel and Apple Silicon hosts stay happy, and we upload the bundled artifacts so testers can drag-drop without a local toolchain.
-- **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure the headers and pkg-config hints stay lined up.
+- **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, `pkg-config`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure the headers and pkg-config hints stay lined up.
 - **Windows host dependency sweep.** Leans on the Visual Studio toolchain that GitHub Actions ships with (explicitly boots the MSVC developer command prompt), layers Ninja on top, and drives the same CMake targets so we know